 Since a major part of sound academic advising is the monitoring of academic progress, it is important to provide accurate, current information to both student and advisor.
 It is also important to have documentation supporting the student's initial program of study, subsequent progress, and any modifications that may have been made to the academic program of that student.
-To facilitate monitoring of the student's progress, SNU utilizes a tracking system called UNIVISOR.
-The UNIVISOR, which provides current information on courses the student has completed, courses yet to be taken, and progress toward graduation requirements, can be accessed through the SNU computer network.
+To facilitate monitoring of the student's progress, SNU utilizes a tracking system through the students planning feature on the SNU portal.
+The student planning feature provides current information on courses the student has completed, courses yet to be taken, and progress toward graduation requirements.
 It also interfaces with other university systems to provide current information on prerequisites, course descriptions, and closed course sections.
-In addition to the continual use of the UNIVISOR to track student progress, several check points are utilized to monitor program completion.